 The founder of the Foden vehicle builders of Sandbach Cheshire was Edwin Foden born in 1841.
 His second son by his first marriage Edwin Richard was born in 1870 and on the death of his father in 1911 Edwin.became joint Managing Director until 1932.
 Edwin’s elder son Dennis was a salesman for the company who resigned in 1933 to establish his own company just down the road in Sandbach.
 Owing to his father’s reputation it was decided to establish it as ER Foden & Son (hence the name ERF).

-Work began on a completely new lightweight diesel lorry in April 1933 and by August prototype chassis number 63 was ready.
+Work began on a completely new lightweight diesel lorry in April 1933 using engines from Gardner, gearboxes from David Brown and axles from Kirkstall Forgeand.
+By August of that year prototype chassis number 63 (which was Edwin’s age at the time) was on show at the motor show in Olympia.

 These early four wheelers were an instant success and Reffells Bexley Brewery Ltd. took delivery of chassis number 71 (registration AKO 942) on 12th December 1933.
 This was followed by chassis number 75 (registration AKP 499) later that month and thus Reffells Bexley Brewery Ltd. became the first operators of ERFs built for dray work.